-Biosafety guidelines are applicable to all research and development activities of modern biotechnology conducted in laboratories of the government research institutes, state enterprises, universities, international organizations located in Bangladesh, private companies or non-governmental organizations.
-It applies to laboratory and field trial, trans-boundary movement, transit, handling and use of all GMOs/LMOs that may have adverse effects on the conservation and sustainable use of biological diversity, taking also into account risks to human health.
+Biosafety guidelines are applicable to all research and development activities of modern biotechnology as defined in the Cartagena Protocol on Biosafety conducted in laboratories of the government research institutes, state enterprises, universities, international organizations located in Bangladesh, private companies or non-governmental organizations.
+It applies to laboratory and field trial, trans-boundary movement, transit, handling and use of all GMOs that may have adverse effects on the conservation and sustainable use of biological diversity, taking also into account risks to human health.

 1.2.
-Activities not covered by the Guidelines
+Activities not regulated by the Guidelines